nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * **Command Box**: The _Command Box_ is the component of the GUI where you will be entering your user input.

+* **Graphical User Interface (GUI)**: The GUI is a form of user interface that allows users to interact with electronic devices through graphical icons, instead of text-based user interfaces or typed command labels.

 * **International Standard Book Number (ISBN)**: The ISBN is a numeric commercial book identifier which is intended to be unique for each book.
 Books with the same name will share the same ISBN.
 A 13-digit ISBN can be separated into its parts (prefix element, registration group, registrant, publication and check digit), and when this is done it is customary to separate the parts with hyphens or spaces.

 * **JavaScript Object Notation (JSON) file**: This is a file format that uses human-readable text to store data.